 Even if you’re not the biggest fan of facial hair trimming, the time for a minor touching up will eventually come.
 Also, the chances are that after a few months, your beard will develop split ends.

-This happens even to the men with shorter beards.
+This happens even to men with shorter beards.
 A beard with split ends is definitely not a healthy beard and grows slower than it would without them.

 Plus, split ends cause it to become unruly and coarse.
 Therefore, if you want your beard to look its best, you will make sure to give it some touch-ups and remove strays and split ends without sacrificing the length.

-How to Choose the Best Beard Scissors
+How to Choose the Best Ones

 Nonetheless, premium quality shears often tend to be too large and very expensive.
 The goal is to find the right balance between the quality, size and price.